applessmillion/JadExplorer/README.md

 ## About
 SHU-Explorer is a project developed per requirement of graduating with a Computer Information Systems major at Siena Heights University.

-## Use
+## Use & Data Collection
 SHU-Explorer is a project that will incorporate data pertaining to physical IT-owned devices around the Siena Heights University campus.
 Data, including hardware information, software information, and physical location data will be stored and viewable.
-All data is manually gathered or obtained through PowerShell scripts.
+All asset data is manually gathered or obtained through PowerShell scripts.
+An optional UpdateAsset.ps script is available to send updated information including IP, logged-in user, and any changes to the core asset details.
+Other data collected includes statistical information such as non-unique page views.

 ## Methods
 Project is mostly based in PHP.
 Minor CSS elements exist that were created for the project.
 Backend database uses mySQL and recieves commands via PHP on select pages.